 How Do Our RoundTables Work?

 The primary purpose of IT RoundTable is education, with the secondary goal of job placement.
-Our association provides a forum for IT executives to share their ideas, experiences, and solutions in a collaborative forum to educate and formulate best practices for OT security.
-The RoundTable focuses on business impact rather than technology, to address shared challenges without sales pitches, allowing the sponsor to impartially share strategies for improving OT cyber security.
+Our association provides a forum for IT executives to share their ideas, experiences, and solutions in a collaborative forum to educate and formulate best practices for IT, OT, and AI security.
+The RoundTable focuses on business impact rather than technology, to address shared challenges without sales pitches, allowing the sponsor to impartially share strategies for improving cyber security.

 Who Attends an Online RoundTable?